innomatics/toyrobot/README.md

 # Building

-This program is written in Go.
+This program is written in Go (tested with v1.12.5).
 Install the binary release for your OS from https://golang.org/dl/ and follow installation instructions there to install.

 Running this command should produce a Go executable `toyrobot`
 ```